 While famous for his writing, you don’t have to be a fan or even know his works to appreciate the home in which he lived.

 It houses one of the biggest collections of historical media in the Southeast, containing 325,298 items.
-The treasury of documents include letters, telegrams, maps, photographs, motion pictures, sound recordings and a library of more than 12,000 books.
+The treasury of documents includes letters, telegrams, maps, photographs, motion pictures, sound recordings, and a library of more than 12,000 books.

 The property is much more than a modest house.
-The park includes 264 acres of pastures, ponds, hiking trails, along with nearly fifty structures that include his wife’s prize winning goat farm..
+The park includes 264 acres of pastures, ponds, and hiking trails, along with nearly fifty structures that include his wife’s prize-winning goat farm.

 You will find 5 miles of trails that take you throughout the property.